 Local eCommerce Sales Rules & Regulations

-Entering the Russian e-Commerce market is possible through the leading Russian on-line shops (B2C) Lamoda (fashion), Ozon, and Wildberries, as well as the social network VK which now works with AliExpress.
-A new cross-border support platform was also established by Yandex, called “Bringly”, which assisted a number of Turkish companies to enter the Russian market (Hepsiburada, N11.com and Ziylan Group).
+Entering the Russian e-Commerce market is possible through the leading Russian online shops (B2C) Lamoda (fashion), Ozon, and Wildberries, as well as the social network VK which now works with AliExpress.
+A new cross-border support platform was also established by Yandex, called “Bringly”, which assisted several Turkish companies to enter the Russian market (Hepsiburada, N11.com, and Ziylan Group).

 The e-Commerce market in Russia is regulated by the Ministry of Industry and Trade.

-The main barrier for entering the Russian e-Commerce market is the legal requirements.
-E-merchants should pay attention to Russia’s personal data laws, which are distinct from the EU’s GDPR and may require substantial adjustments in data collection, processing and storage.
-This legislation applies to any online retailer, even those operating from abroad without physical or legal presence in Russia, should their online resources target users in Russia.
-The e-merchant’s PSP should also comply with personal data legislation.
+The main barrier to entering the Russian e-Commerce market is the legal requirements.
+E-merchants should pay attention to Russia’s personal data laws, which are distinct from the EU’s GDPR and may require substantial adjustments in data collection, processing, and storage.
+This legislation applies to any online retailer, even those operating from abroad without a physical or legal presence in Russia, should their online resources target users in Russia.
+The merchant’s PSP should also comply with personal data legislation.